Sexual Assault Prevention & Response

 What is consent?

-"Consent" means words or overt acts indicating a freely given agreement to the sexual conduct at issue by a competent person.
-An expression of lack of consent through words or conduct means there is no consent.
-Lack of verbal or physical resistance or submission resulting from the accused's use of force, threat of force, or placing another person in fear does not constitute consent.
-A current or previous dating relationship by itself or the manner of dress of the person involved with the accused in the sexual conduct at issue shall not constitute consent.
+Consent is a freely given agreement to the conduct at issue by a competent person.
+An expression or lack of consent through words or conduct means there is no consent.
+Lack of verbal or physical resistance does not constitute consent.
+Submission resulting from the use of force, threat of force, or placing another person in fear also does not constitute consent.
+A current or previous dating or social or sexual relationship by itself or the manner of dress of the person involved with the accused in the conduct at issue shall not constitute consent.
+A sleeping, unconscious, or incompetent person cannot consent.
+A person cannot consent to force causing or likely to cause death or grievous bodily harm or to being rendered unconscious.
+A person cannot consent while under threat or in fear.
+A person cannot consent if the subject makes a fraudulent representation that the sexual act serves a professional purpose or induces

 Who does the SAPR program cover?